temporalio/documentation/docs/application-development/features.md

 ## Timers

-A Workflow can schedule a durable timer for a fixed time period.
+A Workflow can set a durable timer for a fixed time period.
 In some SDKs, the function is called `timer()`, and in others, it's called `sleep()`.

-A Workflow can sleep for months, and even if your Worker crashes or Temporal Cluster goes down, Timers are persisted and will fire as scheduled.
-As soon as your Worker and Cluster are back up, your code will resume where it left off.
+A Workflow can sleep for months.
+Even if your Worker crashes or your Temporal Cluster goes down, Timers are persisted and will fire as set.
+As soon as your Worker and Cluster are running, your code resumes where it left off.

 Sleeping is a resource-light operation: it does not tie up the process, and you can run millions of Timers off a single Worker.

 <Tabs
 defaultValue="go"